-Scott McKeown is a partner and member of the management committee at Oblon.
-He is the Chair of the firm’s Post-Grant Patent practice group.
-He specializes in administrative trials before the Patent Trial & Appeal Board (PTAB) as well as appeals to the Court of Appeals for the Federal Circuit (CAFC).
+Scott McKeown is a partner at Ropes & Gray in Washington DC where he chairs the Patent Trial & Appeal Board (PTAB) practice group of the IP Litigation practice.
+He specializes in administrative trials before the PTAB as well as appeals to the Court of Appeals for the Federal Circuit (CAFC).
 Having successfully navigated USPTO post-grant patent proceedings in which more than half a billion dollars was at stake, he is lead post-grant counsel to some of the world’s most well-known innovators.
 He provides his clients comprehensive post-grant patent counseling including advice on USPTO post-grant proceedings concurrent with complex International Trade Commission (ITC) and district court litigations.

 At GW Law, Mr. McKeown teaches the course USPTO Post-Grant Proceedings.
 The course covers all administrative trial proceedings at the USPTO as well as post issuance proceedings such as patent reexamination, reissue, interferences, derivation proceedings, and supplemental examinations.